K2Joom/docs-matukio/roadmap.md

 Maybe:

 * Event Search module (You can already search with Joomla search module)
-* Events with a fixed date (open for a fixed date range)
 * New template for the event-list
 * Some new modules along with it
 * An additional Joomla template (like the one on matukio.compojoom.com)